-They have also been involved in assisting the Unakho Children's Home at Barcelona Baptist Church since 2009.
+They have also been assisting the Unakho Children's Home at Barcelona Baptist Church since 2009.
 This is a ministry run by Pastor Julius Bonani and his wife Irene.
-They currently care for 30 orphaned and/or abandoned children in a very poor informal settlement called 'Barcelona,' in Gugulethu township, Cape Town.
+They currently care for 35 orphaned and/or abandoned children in a very poor informal settlement called 'Barcelona,' in Gugulethu township, Cape Town.

-Tim is a graduate of Liberty Baptist College (now Liberty University), attended Law School at Wayne State University School of Law and was self-employed as a property developer prior to the family move to South Africa in 2003.
+Tim is a graduate of Liberty University and was self-employed as a property developer prior to the family move to South Africa in 2003.
 He completed a BA Honours (Theology) degree in 2008, an MA (Theology) in 2010 from the University of Pretoria, and a Ph.D.
 (Science of Religion and Missiology) in 2017, also with the University of Pretoria.

-South Africa is an amazing country filled with incredible diversity, seen both in the beauty of its landscapes and the faces of its people.
+South Africa is an amazing country filled with incredible diversity.
 Our desire is to join with the local church to facilitate a movement of the gospel that engages poverty and inequality in a way that makes Jesus known and worshipped.